 “Why do woodpeckers peck at metal chimney caps, and can I prevent it?” asks James Gates of Lemoyne, Pennsylvania.

-If they find a metal object to drum on, like your chimney cap, it may echo even more loudly than a dead branch.
+If they find a metal object to drum on, like your chimney cap, it may echo even more loudly than a dead wooden branch.
 This is usually seasonal behavior and shouldn’t last more than a few weeks.
 But if you want to take action, buy flexible foam or plastic padding from a hardware store and wrap it around the metal cap.
 The muffled sound should encourage woodpeckers to drum elsewhere.

-Woodpecker Pecking on Trees and Wood
+Woodpecker Pecking on Gutters

 “Where did these holes in my tree come from?” asks Linette Benes of Newton, New Jersey.

 Kenn and Kimberly: Although we can’t be certain just by looking at the photo, this may be the work of a pileated woodpecker.
-These big woodpeckers feast on carpenter ants, and if a tree is filled with ant colonies, the pileateds take out big sections of the trunk to get to them.
+These big woodpeckers feast on carpenter ants, and if a tree is filled with ant colonies, the pileateds take out big sections of the wooden trunk to get to them.

 Even though pileateds are large and flashy, they’re surprisingly inconspicuous and out in the woods most of the time, so that could explain why you haven’t seen them.
 It’s important to realize that woodpeckers don’t dig cavities in or damage healthy trees—they only peck at wood already infested with ants.